 - It leads to more creativity and innovation

 - It prevents decisions based on groupthink and pandering

 Research show that electoral systems and the mechanisms they create can affect a society’s capacity to solve various policy problems.

 Proportional representation makes it more difficult for a single party to achieve a majority of seats, because that party would have to earn the support of a majority of voters.
 Most countries with proportional systems are governed by stable, majority coalitions.

 How does this research on group decision making translate into the ability to get things done in the political arena?

-In his new book examining this question in depth, Electoral Systems and Governance: How diversity can improve policy-making (2014), Orellana demonstrates that by offering more diversity and dissent, countries with proportional systems outperform majoritarian countries in four areas:
+In his book examining this question in depth, Electoral Systems and Governance: How diversity can improve policy-making (2014), Orellana demonstrates that by offering more diversity and dissent, countries with proportional systems outperform winner-take-all countries in four areas:

 - Policy innovation: How quickly the public accepts and the government can act on new and innovative ideas, such as renewable energy

 - Mitigating pandering: Reducing the tendency of politicians to compete in the pursuit of votes by appealing to voters’ default preferences for quick-fix policies, generally at the expense of society’s longer-term interests